PaperCutSoftware/teleportme/README.md

 Teleportme
 ========

+NOTE: This project is now archived and no longer updated.
+Feel free to fork the repo and adapt for your own purposes.

 [Teleportme](http://papercutsoftware.github.io/teleportme/) is an open source project which aims to connect people through an automated and always-on portal - Transport your inter-offices, meeting room, or common area communication across large distances with a FaceTime powered video portal.

 See the [project home page](http://papercutsoftware.github.io/teleportme/) here: